Saturday 17 January 2026

 Background Intelligent Transfer Service (BITS)

-It downloads files and updates in the background, usually when the computer is not being used much.
-It is mainly used by Windows Update and other Microsoft services.
+The BITS service downloads files in the background when the computer is not being used heavily.
+It is used primarily by Windows Update and other Microsoft services.

-Why disable it: If you have Windows Update set to manual and you don't use Microsoft services often, you can set it to "Manual"It will only start when it is really needed.
+Why disable it: If you already have Windows Update set to manual and don't use Microsoft services often, you can set this service to automatic as well.
+"Manual"This way it will only be activated when it is really needed.

 6